 Friday stars Chris Tucker and Ice Cube and follows the story of 16 hours in the lives of the unemployed Craig Jones and Smokey who both owe $200 dollars to a drug dealer which must be paid that same night.

-This film was released in region 2, but seems to have gone out of print.
-Two sequels have been produced and released on DVD, however a re-release of the original doesn’t seem to be forthcoming.
+This film was released in region 2, and a deluxe addition was also made available, but both seem to have since gone out of print.
+Two sequels have also been produced and released on DVD.

 The Front Page